 After a literal year of ingredient tweaking, I created the perfect easy sauce recipe just for her.
 And you, since I’m sharing it here.

-> To make homemade buffalo sauce, you need to start with a basic hot pepper sauce.
-If you want you can totally make the hot pepper sauce from scratch, but I like to start with Frank’s RedHot sauce.
+To make homemade wing sauce, you need to start with a basic hot pepper sauce.
+If you want, you can totally make the hot pepper sauce from scratch.

-> You can make a very basic buffalo sauce by mixing the hot sauce with melted butter in equal parts.
-That’s actually how the very first buffalo sauce was made.
+You can make a very basic hot wing sauce by mixing the hot sauce with melted butter in equal parts.
+That’s actually how the original buffalo sauce was made.

-> I like to take it to the next level and add some additional spices.
+I like to take it to the next level and add some additional spices.

 Melt the butter in a small saucepan over medium heat.
 When the butter has melted, add the remaining ingredients.
 Whisk well to combine.
 Bring to a simmer while whisking and turn off just before boiling.
 Allow the hot sauce to cool before serving.

 Buffalo Sauce Ingredients

 - Type of ground pepper.
 I prefer white ground pepper instead of black ground pepper for color reasons – I don’t want to see the specks in the sauce.
 If you can’t find white pepper or want to use black pepper, just substitute in equal amounts.

 - Spice level.
 This homemade buffalo sauce recipe has a kick to it but you can change its spice level by adjusting the amount of cayenne pepper.
 According to a reader comment below, white pepper has a higher level of spice.
 If you want a less spicy sauce, consider using black pepper instead.